Christofosho/trois/README.md

 6. `npm install`

 ## Running
-1. Terminal One: `npm start`
-2. Terminal Two: `python trois.py`
+1. In the project folder: `python trois.py`
-3. Navigate to `localhost:5000` on your browser.
+2. Navigate to `localhost:5000` on your browser.